microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-outboundprovisioningflowset-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [microsoft.graph.industryData.outboundProvisioningFlowSet](../resources/industrydata-outboundprovisioningflowset.md) object.
+Read the properties and relationships of an [outboundProvisioningFlowSet](../resources/industrydata-outboundprovisioningflowset.md) object.

 ## Permissions